APIOps/community-resources/community.md

 <a name="activities"/>
 ## Activities

 Community arranges meetups in various locations.
+Meetup presentations are broadcasted to Youtube and also saved for later use.
+Instructions how to do broadcasting can be found from separate page.

 <a name="currentlocalgroups"/>
 ## Current local groups + candidates